 If you love the beach, the Atlantic coastline offers much to enjoy and explore.
 Moderate temperatures and ocean breezes make the days quite pleasant.
 It’s a bit warmer on the Atlantic than Mediterranean weather in February.
 There are many wonderful places to explore inland, as well.

 The Marrakesh market is not to be missed, and you should plan a whole day to really drink in all the sights, sounds, amazing artwork, and delicious food available there.
-And if you’ve ever dreamed of skiing in Morocco, February is likely your last chance to do so before next winter.
+If you’ve ever dreamed of skiing in Morocco, February is likely your last chance to do so before next winter.

 February is also one of the best times to see the beautiful Sahara desert.
 There is nothing more enchanting than the beauty of all that golden sand as seen from the back of a camel and in February, you won’t have to risk heat stroke to see it.